 I was telling this story to my friend Caroline a few hours before we were due to go to the Clonakilty by Candlelight dinner last week.
 “Are you sure you want to go?” she asked, looking worried.
 “You know they’re bound to serve it there.”
-“Oh, I’m over it now,” I said.
-“I even ordered a black pudding and goat cheese tart at a restaurant last year.”
+“Oh, I’m fine with it now,” I said.
+“I eat it all the time.”

 Because I’d won some Clonakilty black and white pudding, sausages and bacon by correctly answering the question “What is entomophagy the consumption of?” (insects) and feeling inspired by the chocolate-covered bacon, bacon praline and 12-year-old Jameson whiskey with a bacon and rosemary twist that we were served, I made this almond and candied bacon bark.
 This dessert seems to divide people firmly into two camps – people who have never heard of such a thing and think it sounds downright weird (they must have somehow missed the bacon mania boat), and people who think it sounds delicious and can’t wait to make it themselves.
 If you’re the former, then all I can say is don’t knock it till you’ve tried it – and then once you’ve tried it, try to stop yourself from eating all of it.